unicefuganda/contacts/README.md

 Install [Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)

-Install Node Package Manager
+Install **Node Package Manager**

+To install node package dependencies
-Run npm install
+> npm install

-To test, npm test (ensure mongod process is running)
+To run tests (ensure mongod process is running)
+> npm test

-To run the node server, npm start
+To run the node server
+> npm start

-API
+# API
-===

-The api runs on port 8080 by deault or on the port designated when starting the service Accessing the api root on localhost would be http://localhost:8080/api
+The api runs on port **8005** by deault or on the port designated when starting the service Accessing the api root on localhost would be **http://localhost:8005/api**

-Viewing all contacts uses the endpoint http://localhost:8080/api/contacts
+Viewing all contacts uses the endpoint **http://localhost:8005/api/contacts**